intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 java={`
 LineLayer lineLayer = new LineLayer("line-layer", "line-source");

 // The layer properties for our line.
-This is where we make the line dotted, set the
+This is where you can make the line dotted, set the
 // color, etc.
 lineLayer.setProperties(
   PropertyFactory.lineDasharray(new Float[]{0.01f, 2f}),